EdiProdan/vehicle-routing-optimization/README.md

 ## Overview

-This project implements a solution for the Capacitated Vehicle Routing Problem with Time Windows (CVRPWTW) using Ant Colony Optimization (ACO).
+This project implements a solution for the Capacitated Vehicle Routing Problem with Time Windows (CVRPWTW) using Ant Colony Optimization (ACO) as part of a project of Heuristic Optimization Methods course.
 The CVRPWTW is a classic optimization problem where a fleet of vehicles is tasked with delivering goods to a set of customers within specified time windows, while respecting vehicle capacity constraints.

 ## Features